 What Kind Of USB Cable Do I Need For My Controller?

-If your keyboard also has a power supply, you can use the USB and still keep the power in just in case the cable gets unplugged.
+If yours also has a power supply, you can use the USB and still keep the power in just in case the cable gets unplugged.

 Do I Need A Screen On My MIDI Controller?